vacationlabs/haskell-webapps/CONTRIBUTIONS.md

 5. Raise a PR to get feedback on the direction.
 6. If all is good, implement the other parts of the API: product, variants, photos
 7. Pick one [higher-order design goals](#higher-order-design-goals) problem, refactor your code, raise a PR, and repeat...
-8. Somewhere along the way, we'll be happy with the domain API and we'll use it to start building the web API on top of it.
+8. Somewhere in this process, you'll be happy with the domain API and can start building the web API on top of it.

 The central idea is to NOT deviate from the goals stated at the beginning of a development sprint (unless you hit a brick-wall during implementation!)
 You'll come across a lot of interesting problems that should be answered, hold on to them.
 Put them in a backlog.
 We'll tackle them in a later sprint.

 ## Formalizing your development sprints

-* Open a an issue on the [Github issue tracker](./issues) for your sprint.
+* Open a an issue on the [Github issue tracker](https://github.com/vacationlabs/haskell-webapps/issues) for your sprint.
 Tag it with the `sprint` label.
-* Try to formally state what you would like to achieve at the end of the sprint.
+* Use the issue description to formally state what you would like to achieve at the end of the sprint.
 Being detailed helps.
 Writing down your thoughts will help you structure them.
 * Put a timeline to the sprint -- try to keep sprints short enough so that they fit within a week.
 * Raise a PR to close the issue.
 * Repeat.